-\Some services may require Prior Authorization (approval in advance) to be covered, except in an emergency.

-- Diagnostic hearing and balance evaluations performed by your PCP or provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider - Routine (Non-Medicare-covered) hearing tests, limited to one test per year - Hearing aids that adequately meet the member's medical needs
+Services that are covered for you What you must pay when you get these services Hearing services Prior authorization (approval in advance) may be required.
+Diagnostic hearing and balance evaluations performed by your PCP or provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider A referral may be required.
+You pay \$20 for each Medicare- Routine (Non-Medicare-covered) hearing tests, limited to one test per year You pay \$20 for each routine Hearing aids that adequately meet the member's medical needs hearing test.
+There is no copayment for 2 hearing aid devices (analog or digital) every 36 months, with a benefit maximum of \$2000.
+No benefits will be provided for hearing aid charges which exceeds specifications prescribed for the correction of hearing loss.
+Hearing screening provided as part of a periodic health evaluation are covered at no charge.

-You pay \$20 for each Medicarecovered hearing test.